 The enrollment process for participation in the Program will be substantially similar to the enrollment process for participation in District courses.
+The enrollment period will be ten (10) school days prior to each semester.
+Students who fail to timely enroll will be permitted to apply the next semester.
+New students enrolling during the school year will have five (5) school days from school enrollment for a Program Course under this regulation.
 The process may include consultation with a school counselor.
 However, consultation does not include the counselor's approval or disapproval of enrollment in the Program.
+The District has ten (10) business days from the date the application was submitted to the District to approve or deny the application.